+So I’ve been investing long enough — just about 10 years — to not really have mastered it, but seen the results of trade-offs made in investing.
 I’ve made about 30 material investments.
 More on them here.
-Most have been successful, but of course not all have, and I’ve been reflecting on the ones that didn’t, because they still had attractive elements when I invested.
+Most have been successful, but of course, not all have, and I’ve been reflecting on the ones that didn’t, because they still had attractive elements when I invested.
+I’ve at least come far enough to see why some exited for billions (Salesloft, Pipedrive, Greenhouse) or become truly worth billions with hundreds of millions of revenue (Talkdesk, Algolia, etc.) … and others didn’t.
+Despite strong initial promise.

 What Works — That You Might Think Wouldn’t Work: